ONSdigital/eq-questionnaire-runner/ci/README.md

 # Deploying with [Concourse](https://concourse-ci.org/)

-To deploy this application with Concourse, you must be logged in to a Concourse instance that has access to the project.
+To deploy this application with Concourse, you must be logged in to a Concourse instance that has access to the GCP project.

 ## Deploying credentials